 How much food should I feed my puppy?

-“About 1/3 less than whatever the bag recommends“.
-I think pet food manufacturers are trying to overfeed our puppies, sell more dog food, and make our pets fat.
+“About 1/3 less than whatever the bag recommends; usually about 1 cup per 10 pounds of dog“.
 Don’t panic if your dog won’t eat as much as the bag says.
 In fact, if your puppy is leaving kibble in the bowl, that pretty much proves you’re feeding too much at each sitting.

 Ideally, you should be feeding your new puppy 2-3 times a day.
 If they poop every time you feed them, that’s a pretty good indicator that three times a day is still necessary.
 Once your dog gets over 15-20 pounds and has a solid bowel movement every morning and every evening, you can probably cut back to twice daily food and water.

-I have a large breed puppy (predicted adult weight is over 40-50 pounds).
-Which food should I feed?
+I have a “large breed” puppy (predicted adult weight is over 40-50 pounds).
+Do I need to feed a “large breed” puppy food?

-You should be feeding a “large breed” puppy food.
-It’ll say the words “large breed puppy” on the bag.
-Large breed diets contain fewer calories per kibble, which helps your puppy grow up more slowly, giving joints more time to develop, and hopefully preventing joint issues caused by too rapid growth.
+Yes.
+Large breed food contain fewer calories per kibble, which helps your puppy grow up more slowly, giving joints more time to develop, and hopefully preventing joint issues caused by too rapid growth.

 When should I start behavior training with my dog?